jie-jw-wu/clarify-coder/fine-tuning/Experiments_List.md

     Ambiguous Coding Problem Description: <>

-    When generating these questions, do not reference or mention the original problem description in any way.
-Frame the clarifying questions as if you have only seen the modified problem description, without acknowledging the existence of the original version.
+    When generating these questions, do not mention the original problem description in any way.
+Frame the clarifying questions without acknowledging the existence of the original version.

     Please only output the clarifying questions, ensuring that each question targets a specific point of ambiguity to achieve clarity similar to the original problem.